 - (a) Procedure where tree is located on the same side of the street or highway as the building. - (1) Place the drop wire reel on the side of the tree toward the pole line.
-If the tree overhangs the street, the reel shall not be placed in the street unless it is properly guarded by means of the telephone company car or otherwise. - (2) Place the handline among the branches of the tree in the desired location for the drop wire, and pull the wire into position among the branches.
+If the tree overhangs the street, the reel shall not be placed in the street unless it is properly guarded by means of a telephone company truck or something equivalent. - (2) Place the handline among the branches of the tree in the desired location for the drop wire, and pull the wire into position among the branches.
 A wire raising tool may be used to facilitate this operation.

 Caution: The handline and drop wire shall not overhang the street unless they are properly guarded.
-If practicable, park the telephone company car so that it will shield the handline and the drop wire.
+If practicable, park the telephone company truck so that it will shield the handline and the drop wire.

-- (3) Attach the drop wire to the building, as covered in 3.01(1), making sure that the wire rests flat on the ground between the tree and the building. - (4) Complete the wire run to the pole or to the span clamp as covered in 3.01 - (2) to (10) inclusive. - (b) Procedure where tree is located in the immediate vicinity of the pole or span clamp. - (1) When placing the handline over the strand, guard arm, drive hook, or crossarm, locate it among the branches of the tree as illustrated in Fig. 5, in order that the drop wire may be raised to the proper position.
+(3) Attach the drop wire to the building, as covered in 3.01(1), making sure that the wire rests flat on the ground between the tree and the building.

+- (4) Complete the wire run to the pole or to the span clamp as covered in 3.01(2) to (10) inclusive. - (b) Procedure where tree is located in the immediate vicinity of the pole or span clamp. - (1) When placing the handline over the strand, guard arm, drive hook, or crossarm, locate it among the branches of the tree as illustrated in Fig. 6 in order that the drop wire may be raised to the proper position.
 A wire raising tool may be used to facilitate this operation.
 After the handline has been placed, tie it to the base of the pole or the lower rungs of the ladder to avoid interference with pedestrians or vehicles.

 Caution: The handline shall not overhang the street unless it is properly guarded.
-If practicable, park the telephone company car so that it will shield the handline.
+If practicable, park the telephone company truck so that it will shield the handline.

-- (2) Proceed as covered in 3.01 or 4.01 (a) (1), (2), (3), (4), depending on the conditions, except that the wire shall be raised at the pole or strand end of the span as follows: - (a) With the drop wire crossing the street and resting flat on the ground, remove sufficient wire from the drop wire reel to reach the terminating point and cut the wire.
+- (2) Proceed as covered in 3.01 or 4.01 (a) (1), (2), (4), depending on the conditions, except that the wire shall be raised at the pole or strand end of the span as follows: - a.
+With the drop wire crossing the street and resting flat on the ground, remove sufficient wire from the drop wire reel to reach the terminating point and cut the wire. - b.
+Tie the end of the drop wire to the handline as shown in Fig. 6 at a point in that portion of the handline toward the building which will permit access to both ends of the handline from his position on the ground during the entire raising operation.